 You can find a lot of this language in Lawrence McDonald’s book “A Colossal Failure of Common Sense” that tells the story of Lehman Brothers from the point of view of its former vice president.

-In today world the common mantra of “disruptive innovation” should carefully checked against the ethical rules.
+In today’s world the hype of “disruptive innovation” should carefully checked against our ethical frameworks.

 Code of conducts are often a good way to share and communicate the important values and principles we share as an organization.
 Unfortunately they are designed with “control” and “punishment” in mind and with a legalese perspective.
 This goes back to the false principle of “bad apples do bad things”.
 While is recognised that feeling of “being watched” can remind us of being “honest” it can also cause “stress” of being watched, stifle any extrinsic motivation and control can be misused from authority for bad purposes.

-Code of conducts should be a guide that could remind us our principles, but control and punishment should be limited.
-The only ethical justification for “control and punishment” is to influence and protect us against psychopaths… but we’ll see an interesting facts about psychopaths near the end of this article :)
+Code of conducts should be a guide that could remind us our principles, but control and punishment in forms of “carrot and stick” should be limited.

 7) Start questioning institutional frames